paulinebanye/paulinebanye/README.md

             Maji Ndojo Water Analysis
           </strong>
           <p align="justify">
-          This project is a data analysis of the Maji Ndojo dataset, which contains information about water quality and availability in various regions.
+          This project is an analysis of the Maji Ndojo dataset, which contains information about water quality and availability in various regions.
 The analysis provides insights into the water quality and availability in the rural and urban regions, and identifies areas where people struggle to get clean water.
-The goal is to use the information to help improve water access in small or rural communities.
+The goal is to use the information to help improve water access in these communities.
           </p>
           <ul>
             <li>